Save an average of 30% on NutriKey products with HSA/FSA* - learn more

 The Best and Worst Sources of Calcium

-October 02, 2020 5 min read
+October 02, 2020 7 min read

 The Best and Worst Sources of Calcium

 We grow up hearing, “Drink your milk!
 You need more calcium.”
 Yes, we need sufficient calcium, but is milk the best source?
-However, if you ask (and we did) the nutritionists at our parent company Nutritional Weight & Wellness, they would say no and we’ll explain why.
-We’ll also share a list of calcium-rich foods to incorporate in your diet and what to look for in quality calcium supplements.
+However, if you ask (and we did) the nutritionists at our parent company Nutritional Weight & Wellness, they would say no and we'll explain why.
+We'll also share a list of calcium rich foods to incorporate in your diet and what to look for in quality calcium supplements.

 The Dairy Myth

-The United States has one of the highest rates of dairy consumption, yet according to the National Osteoporosis Foundation about 54 million Americans have osteoporosis and low bone mass.
-Wait, that doesn’t make sense— if we eat so much dairy why do so many individuals have low bone mass?
-Well, recent research in the Journal of Osteoporosis International and research done at Harvard has debunked the idea that we need to consume dairy for strong bones.
+Recent research in the Journal of Osteoporosis International and research done at Harvard has debunked the idea that we need to consume dairy for strong bones.
 Many countries where very little dairy is consumed have some of the lowest rates of osteoporosis.
 In fact, we did just fine without dairy for most of human history.

-At Nutritional Weight & Wellness, the parent company of NutriKey we always believe food should be the first source of nutrients in our diet.
-But if you’re dairy-free do not fret; you can get adequate calcium from vegetables like broccoli, leafy greens, sardines, canned salmon with the bones and nuts.
-Try our delicious Crunchy Broccoli Salad and Kale Salad to boost your calcium intake.
-If you’re a fan of sardines (in our experience you either love them or hate them) try the Sardine Salad with chickpeas.
+At Nutritional Weight & Wellness, the parent company of NutriKey we always believe food should be the first source of nutrients in our diet and, therefore, food is the best source of calcium for bones.
+But if you're dairy-free do not fret; you can get adequate calcium from vegetables like broccoli, leafy greens, sardines, canned salmon with the bones and nuts.

 Here's a great list of calcium sources we recommend adding to your own favorite recipes or dishes.